renatadev/FAC/README.md

 # My FAC application!

 Hello everyone!
-I'm **Renata Guerra** and I welcome you to my FAC website application!
+I'm **Renata Guerra** and I welcome you to my personal website made as an application for FAC!

 ## What is FAC?
 FAC is a London-based nonprofit organisation that runs a highly selective 16/18 week intensive Full Stack JavaScript programming bootcamp.